 - Configure and monitor Physical Interface Module (PIM) sparse modes.

 - Describe the basic requirements, benefits, and caveats of source-specific multicast (SSM).

 - List the address ranges used for SSM.

-- Illustrate the role of Internet Group Management Protocol version 3 (IGMPv3) and PIM-SM in an SSM implementation.
+- Illustrate the role of Internet Group Management Protocol version 3 (IGMPv3) and PIM sparse mode (PIM-SM) in an SSM implementation.

 - Configure and monitor SSM.

 - List command commands used to troubleshoot and verify IS-IS.

 - Isolate different IS-IS issues.

 - OSPF Case Studies and Solutions

 - Troubleshooting OSPF

 - Troubleshooting BGP

 - Enterprise Routing Policies